Isotopic labelling in ethylene oligomerization: addressing the issue of 1-octene vs. 1-hexene selectivity

 About this collection

 The Dalton Transactions UC Berkeley Lecture is given annually to an outstanding young investigator in the general field of inorganic chemistry.
-Previous recipients include Jilliam L Dempsey, Kit Cummins, John Hartwig, Geoff Coates, Paul Chirik, Dan Mindiola, Teri Odom, Daniel Gamelin, Trevor Hayton, Christine Thomas, Mircea Dinca, and Alison Fout.
+Previous recipients include Jilliam L Dempsey, Kit Cummins, John Hartwig, Geoff Coates, Paul Chirik, Dan Mindiola, Teri Odom, Daniel Gamelin, Trevor Hayton, Christine Thomas, Mircea Dinca, Alison Fout and Brandi M Cossairt.
 This themed collection highlights some of the excellent work that the past recipients have published recently in Dalton Transactions.